 All rooms come with private bathroom and toilet and other facilities such as a fridge are shared with the other guests.

 What to do at La Fenouillère

 The other highlight is definitely the evening dinner.
 The French have a word for this: table d’hôte.
-Just like “chambre d’hôte” means guest house (well literally it means something like a room at a host’s house), “table d’hôte” means table of the host.
-Which in this case translates into putting your feet under the table of Marijke and Geert and get a delicious three course meal served to you.
+Just like “chambre d’hôte” means guesthouse (well literally it means something like a room at a host’s house), “table d’hôte” means the table of the host.
+Which in this case translates into putting your feet under the table of Marijke and Geert and get a delicious three-course meal served to you.
 Other than the obvious advantage of having dinner without the need for clothes, this is also the time when the guests come together and when the talking starts.
 Often until way after desert.

 Around La Fenouillère

 The main highlight of the Var region is definitely the French Riviera, locally called the Cote d’Azur.
 For many decades this part of the French Mediterranean coast has been attracting the rich and famous.
 Even today Bono from the band U2 and Elton John have a house at the Riviera, Leo DiCaprio is often spotted on his yacht around Nice and Jay-Z likes to frequent St. Tropez with madame Beyonce.
 The real face of St. Tropez, Brigitte Bardot, also still lives there but doesn’t leave her house very often.
 You better have a look at here statue.